Z-Dip: a standardized measure for data modality assessment: Background

-\item \textbf{Inconsistencies at large sample sizes.} At large $N$, the Dip Test becomes increasingly sensitive to even minor deviations from the ideal unimodal shape.
+\item \textbf{Inconsistencies at large sample sizes.} As already mentioned, for large $N$, the Dip Test becomes increasingly sensitive to even minor deviations from the ideal unimodal shape.
 Because the null distribution of the Dip shrinks toward zero as $N$ grows, the smallest irregularities, such as sampling noise or slight skewness, are sufficient to reject unimodality.
-In practice, this produces false positives in large samples: distributions that are visually unimodal but statistically classified as multimodal.
+In practice, this produces false positives in large samples: distributions that are essentially unimodal, but statistically classified as multimodal.
 This issue means that the Dip Test’s binary decision rule becomes less informative with increasing $N$, effectively turning every large sample into a ``significant" case.
-As a result, the test loses its ability to distinguish meaningful multimodality (e.g., distinct peaks) from trivial numerical deviations. \end{enumerate} Together, these limitations point to the need for a standardized, scale-free reformulation of the Dip Test that preserves its parameter-free simplicity while allowing meaningful comparison across sample sizes, maintaining interpretability at large $N$, and eliminating the need for case-specific calibration.
+As a result, the test loses its ability to distinguish meaningful multimodality (e.g., distinct peaks) from trivial numerical deviations. \end{enumerate}

+Together, these limitations point to the need for a standardized, scale-\mc{independent} reformulation of the Dip Test that preserves its parameter-free simplicity while allowing meaningful comparison across sample sizes, maintaining interpretability at large $N$, and eliminating the need for case-specific calibration.
 The next section introduces the Z-Dip, which addresses these issues by standardizing the Dip relative to its null distribution.